Rev Up Your Local SEO in 2025 & Beyond

 Social Media Engagement

 Social signals that keep an audience engaged matter to Google.
-Brand mentions can count as links, shares, and likes that assist with brand prominence.
+Brand mentions can count as links, shares, and likes, which help boost brand prominence.

 Content Marketing

-But not just any long-form content, but 10x content.
-Content that is unique, has great insight, solves problems, and delivers in a unique and exceptional way.
+But not just any long-form content, but people-first content.
+Unique content that offers great insight, solves problems, and delivers in an exceptional way.

 Review Signals

-57% of online shoppers find reviews helpful, and 9 out of 10 customers read reviews before purchasing a product.
+Nearly 93% of online users say online reviews have an impact on their buying decision, and 9 out of 10 customers read reviews before purchasing a product.

 Quantity, velocity (frequency in a certain amount of time), and diversity of reviews can provide search engines with more information about your company and increase a brand’s online prominence in search results.